Learn ➜ Material Health Guides ➜ Fragrance Guide

 Fragrance Information

 What is IFRA certification?
-Why is it rated so low?

 Why are non-organic essential oils less healthy than organic ones?

-Are natural fragrances non toxic?
+Is natural fragrance non toxic?

+No. Natural fragrance, aroma, parfum, luxury scenting, and fragrance oil are all synthetic fragrances, which are made in a lab by blending various chemicals and sometimes plant extracts.
 The word “natural” isn’t defined or regulated in personal care products and fragrance in the United States, so the phrase “natural fragrance” can be legally used, and make the product seem healthier than it is.
+So, unless a fragrance’s ingredients are “100% essential oil,” it is not truly natural.

 How do I know if a fragrance is synthetic?